raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 Finally, store and set stream-specific data reflecting the state of the stream.
-Associate the configuration with the stream by using the `StreamConfiguration::setStream`_ method, and set the values of individual stream configuration members as required.
+Associate the configuration with the stream by using the `StreamConfiguration::setStream`_ function, and set the values of individual stream configuration members as required.

 .. _StreamConfiguration::setStream: http://libcamera.org/api-html/structlibcamera_1_1StreamConfiguration.html#a74a0eb44dad1b00112c7c0443ae54a12